-Towards the end of October we are usually busy carving pumpkins but this year my eldest son, who is the most enthusiastic pumpkin carver in the family, is away in China so I’ve been cooking and baking with pumpkin instead, and coming up with lots of culinary ways to enjoy this wonderful vegetable.
+Towards the end of October we are usually busy carving pumpkins but this year my eldest son, who is the most enthusiastic pumpkin carver in the family, is away in China.
+So I’ve been cooking and baking with pumpkin instead, and coming up with lots of new culinary ways to enjoy this wonderful vegetable.

-One of them is this easy Pumpkin Ricotta Cake recipe.
+One of them is this Easy Pumpkin Cake Recipe with Ricotta.

-In my previous dessert recipe I used pumpkin puree, which I made using slowly roasted pumpkin in order to get the most flavour and remove excess moisture from the pumpkin (see my Dairy Free Pumpkin Brownies).
-In this recipe I used raw pumpkin (as you would do when making carrot cake) and there is no need to get rid of excess moisture.
-Just finely grate the pumpkin and add to the cake batter (see Instructions below).
-This is a no fuss, everyday cake, very uncomplicated and quick to make.
+In my recent Dairy Free Pumpkin Brownies recipe I used pumpkin puree, which I made using slowly roasted pumpkin in order to get the most flavour and remove excess moisture from the pumpkin.
+In this easy pumpkin cake recipe I used raw pumpkin (as you would do when making carrot cake) and there is no need to get rid of excess moisture.
+Just finely grate the pumpkin and add into the cake batter (see Instructions below).
+This is a fuss free pumpkin coffee cake, very uncomplicated and quick to make.

-I opted for the basic pumpkin spice flavour in this recipe but you can play around with the spices and use your own combination – you could add a bit of nutmeg or cloves or use either cinnamon or ginger alone.
+I opted for the basic pumpkin spice flavour in this easy pumpkin cake recipe but you can play around with the spices and use your own combination.
+You could add a bit of nutmeg or cloves or use either cinnamon or ginger alone.
 Or you could just use mixed spice (about 2 teaspoons).